High-efficient Bloch simulation of magnetic resonance imaging sequences based on deep learning: Methods

-here, for RF operator $\boldsymbol{R}_\alpha$, a simple rotation operation with flip angle $\alpha$ is applied to represent the effect of RF pulse, and the transmitting RF coil inhomogeneity ($\rm B_1^+$) impacts the strength of the flip angle.
-The gradient operator $\boldsymbol{G}_t$ is the time-varying linear gradient field for spatial encoding.
+In general, the acquired MR signals are driven by specific pulse sequences and then reconstructed to images through discrete Fourier transform.
+Under reasonable assumptions and approximations, the numerical simulation of Bloch equation can be described as successive applications of operators to the magnetization vector, where the initial magnetization vector is given by parametric objects.
+Despite the complexity of pulse sequences, they can all be represented as linear combinations of three operators, i.e., RF operator, gradient operator and evolution operator.
+Therefore, transient magnetization vectors $\boldsymbol{M}(\boldsymbol{r},t^+)$/$\boldsymbol{M}(\boldsymbol{r},t^-)$ can be used to record the spin history effect as \cite{2cai2008sprom}: \begin{footnotesize} \end{footnotesize}here, for RF operator $\boldsymbol{R}_\alpha$, a simple rotation operation with flip angle $\alpha$ is applied to represent the effect of RF pulse, and the transmitting RF coil inhomogeneity ($\rm B_1^+$) impacts the strength of the flip angle.
+The gradient operator $\boldsymbol{G}_{\varphi}$ is the time-varying linear gradient field for spatial encoding, where $\varphi = \gamma \boldsymbol{G}(\boldsymbol{r},t)\cdot(t^+-t^-)$.
 Exponential decay terms of $\rm T_1$ and $\rm T_2$ relaxations (respectively, $1-e^{-t/T_1}$ and $e^{-t/T_2}$) are performed using the operator $\boldsymbol{E}_{T_1,T_2,t}$.
 The effects of susceptibility-induced $\rm B_0$ inhomogeneities are present throughout the pulse sequence, resulting in additional phase accumulation in spins.
 At the signal acquisition stage, the integrals of all magnetization vectors are assigned to each voxel in k-space according to the desired sampling trajectory.